espidev/ProtectionStones/README.md

     ]

     [region]
+        # Minimum distance between claims (that aren't owned by the same owner), measured from the protection block to the edge of another region
+        # Set to -1 for no minimum, but will still check for overlapping regions
+        distance_between_claims = -1

         # Protection radius of block
         # Set y_radius to -1 if you want it to protect from sky to bedrock.
 If this doesn't appear to work set it to 256.
         x_radius = 64